 EDs can become life-threatening if misdiagnosed or left untreated for too long.
 Physical complications resulting from binge eating can include:

-gastrointestinal issues such as acid reflux and abdominal pain as a result of stomach distension
+Gastrointestinal issues such as acid reflux and abdominal pain as a result of stomach distension

-cardiovascular problems such as high blood pressure
+Cardiovascular problems such as high blood pressure

-hormonal issues which can potentially lead to infertility
+Hormonal issues which can potentially lead to infertility

-increased risk of type II diabetes
+Increased risk of type II diabetes

 BED also impacts a person's mental health and they may experience mood swings, low self-esteem, anxiety, depression and social isolation.

-Is Recovery From BED Possible?
+Is Recovery from Binge Eating Disorder Possible?

 What Can I Do?